 Flights, hotels, AirBnb stays – they all add up, and although I am very much on the thrifty side of nomadism, putting in semi-regular work hours are an absolute must to keep my journey always moving.

-After teaching English in Thailand and Mexico for a combined 3 years, my yearning for nonstop travel compelled me to jump from the classroom to cyberspace, and start to teach English online.
+After teaching English in Thailand and Mexico, one of the best places to teach English abroad, for a combined 3 years, my yearning for nonstop travel compelled me to jump from the classroom to cyberspace, and start to teach English online.

 Overall, teaching English online has been one of the best travel Jobs for me as the scheduling is really (really) flexible, classes are only 25 minutes, there is no lesson preparation, testing, or exams whatsoever, and the majority of the students are eager and happy to learn.

 Nearly all of my lessons are with children ages 5-10, making for very fun and enthusiastic lessons.

 Lots of jokes, drawing, and games fill my lessons, and I even use my ukulele to sing songs too!